8 Capabilities to Consider for ITSM Tool Selection

 With the fast pace of innovation, it can be hard to imagine what the future holds as new technologies appear seemingly overnight.
 And with more than 300 ITSM tool vendors out there, it might be difficult to narrow down which ITSM tool capabilities are the best suited for your organization.

 A big obstacle for IT organizations, however, is keeping up with these technology advances, or better yet, staying ahead of them.
 For many, that means replacing your current ITSM solution with one that will enable the realization of your service delivery goals.
 As we know, it’s just not enough to invest in a tool that will power your organization today.
-Tomorrow is quickly becoming reality and the ITSM solution you choose must be well equipped to facilitate your future needs.
+Tomorrow is quickly becoming reality and the ITSM tool selection you make must be well equipped to facilitate your future needs.

 Think about the following capabilities when selecting your ITSM Tool: